 Better Adaptation of Supply Chain and its Metrics – To impart a better experience, retailers should focus on the implementation of technology for the efficient supply chain management.
 The omnichannel supply chain gives access to measuring key performance indicators such as inventory and order accuracy.
 The omnichannel supply chain also enables a retailer to gain end-to-end visibility and devise enhanced risk management strategies with improved insights.

-Cross-selling and Up-selling with Customer Service – For the perfect unified commerce experience, omnichannel customer service plays an important role.
-Retailers can provide the perfect unified commerce experience by blending live chat on the web and mobile app, social media, SMS, phone call, and more to enable a customer to make an informed decision on the go anywhere and anytime.
+Cross-selling and Up-selling with Customer Service – For the perfect digital commerce experience, omnichannel customer service plays an important role.
+Retailers can provide an engaging experience by blending live chat on the web and mobile app, social media, SMS, phone call, and more to enable a customer to make an informed decision on the go anywhere and anytime.
 Leveraging omnichannel customer service, retailers can further open a window of opportunity to cross-sell and up-sell.

 Better Assortment Strategies – Omnichannel commerce provides insights on customer-centric assortments through which a retailer can offer the right product at the right place.
 Using omnichannel analytics, a retailer can further optimize the ideal product assortment by answering complex questions such as what to sell? when to sell? how to sell? which channel to sell on? and which channel to promote the product?.
 Answers to such questions enable a retailer to make sense from consumer insights and allocate more resources for products that in more demand.